The Employment Law Review: India

 The labour laws specify the maximum number of hours that a worker can be made to work.
 Legislation, including the FA and the SEAs, prescribes nine hours per day or 48 hours per week as the maximum number of hours that an employee can be made to work.
 No individual or agreement can override these statutory conditions, which are typically followed in letter and spirit.

-Any work done in addition to the prescribed maximum working hours (i.e., nine hours a day or 48 hours a week) entitles the employees to receive overtime compensation.
+Any work done in addition to the prescribed maximum working hours (i.e., nine hours a day or 48 hours a week) entitles employees to receive payment for overtime.
 Most of the state-specific SEAs and the FA provide for twice the rate of the ordinary rate of wages for the work done beyond the standard maximum hourly limits.

 The FA and some state-specific SEAs do restrict the number of overtime hours that may be worked.
 For instance, the FA provides that the total number of hours of overtime must not exceed 50 in a period of three consecutive months.
 Similarly, the SEA of Delhi provides that an employer can only require an employee to work, with overtime, up to 54 hours a week, and a maximum of 150 hours of overtime in a year.